INS Vikrant (1961): Service

-ship - INAS 300, commanded by Lieutenant Commander B. R. Acharya which had British Hawker Sea Hawk fighter-bombers and INAS 310, commanded by Lieutenant Commander Mihir K. Roy which had French Alizé anti-submarine aircraft.
+ship - INAS 300 commanded by Lieutenant Commander B. R. Acharya which had British Hawker Sea Hawk fighter-bombers; and INAS 310 commanded by Lieutenant Commander Mihir K. Roy which had French Alizé anti-submarine aircraft.
 On 18 May 1961, the first jet landed on her deck.
 It was piloted by Lieutenant Radhakrishna Hariram Tahiliani, who later served as admiral and Chief of the Naval Staff of India from 1984 to 1987.
 Vikrant formally joined the Indian Navy's fleet in Bombay (now Mumbai) on 3 November 1961, when she was received at Ballard Pier by then Prime Minister Jawaharlal Nehru.

-In December of that year, the ship was deployed for Operation Vijay (the code name for the annexation of Goa) off the coast of Goa with two destroyers, INS Rajput and INS Kirpan.
-Vikrant did not see action, and patrolled along the coast to deter foreign interference.
+That December, the ship was deployed for Operation Vijay (the code name for the annexation of Goa) off the coast of Goa with two destroyers, INS Rajput and INS Kirpan.
+Vikrant did not see action and patrolled along the coast to deter foreign interference.
 During the Indo-Pakistani War of 1965, Vikrant was in dry dock refitting, and did not see any action.

 In June 1970, Vikrant was docked at the Naval Dockyard, Bombay, due to many internal fatigue cracks and fissures in the water drums of her boilers that could not be repaired by welding.
-As replacement drums were not available locally, four new ones were ordered from Britain, and Naval Headquarters issued orders not to use the boilers until further notice.
-On 26 February 1971 the ship was moved from Ballard Pier Extension to the anchorage, without replacement drums.
+As replacement drums were not available locally, four new ones were ordered from Britain, and Naval Headquarters issued orders to not use the boilers until further notice.
+On 26 February 1971 the ship was moved from Ballard Pier Extension to the anchorage without replacement drums.
 The main objective behind this move was to light up the boilers at reduced pressure, and work up the main and flight deck machinery that had been idle for almost seven months.
 On 1 March, the boilers were ignited, and basin trials up to 40 revolutions per minute (RPM) were conducted.
 Catapult trials were conducted on the same day.